iglvzx/StandardResponse/README.md

 ##About

 - StandardResponse is a productivity application written in [AutoHokey_L](http://l.autohotkey.net/).
-- StandardResponse allows you to quickly copy and paste text files, saving you time and energy!
+- StandardResponse allows you to quickly input the content of text files, saving you time and energy!
 - StandardResponse is universal.
-Use canned responses with **any** application or window that allows you to paste text using <kbd>Ctrl</kbd>**+**<kbd>V</kbd>!
+Use canned responses with **any** application or window with a text box.

 ##Instructions
 1. Press <kbd>Win</kbd>**+**<kbd>/</kbd> to open the file select dialog.
 2. Select a file to open.
-3. The file contents will be automatically pasted to the active window.
+3. The file contents will be automatically typed to the active window.

 ##StandardResponse.ini
 This configuration file can be used to set the **default path**.
 The default path is the file that is automatically selected when the file select dialog is opened.
 The default path is relative to the location of **StandardResponse.exe**.